 Reconnecting through art.

-As hybrid working reshapes the rhythm of the workplace, companies are reimagining how culture is sustained—and how meaningful connection is fostered.
+As hybrid working continues to reshape the rhythm of our workplaces, companies are rethinking how culture is built and how meaningful connections are maintained.

-Recently, as part of RPC’s wider art programme, we hosted the first in a new series of events centred on human connection and cultural engagement.
-Led by artist and architect Tannaz Oroumchi, the session invited participants to reimagine urban space through collaborative drawing, a playful yet profound exercise in perspective-shifting.
+As part of RPC’s wider art programme, we recently hosted the first in a new series of events focused on human connection and cultural engagement.
+Led by artist and architect Tannaz Oroumchi, the session invited participants to reimagine urban space through collaborative drawing — a playful yet powerful way to shift perspective.

-Tannaz’s practice explores how cities might be reconfigured - not just physically, but socially and emotionally.
+Tannaz’s work explores how cities can be reshaped not only in their physical form but also in how they influence our social and emotional lives.
 “Architecture,” she writes, “can affect deep structures of belief… it opens the possibility for other ways of being to emerge.”

-In the workshop, colleagues worked together on translucent maps adapted from Tannaz’s original drawings.
-Using Posca paint pens, they built layered, colourful visions of place—each stroke a contribution to a shared imaginary.
-The result was a collective composition: vibrant, responsive, and uniquely theirs.
+During the workshop, colleagues worked together on translucent maps based on Tannaz’s original drawings.
+Using Posca paint pens, they created layered and colourful visions of place.
+Each mark became part of a shared imaginary.
+The result was a collective composition that felt vibrant, responsive, and entirely their own.

 Previous